coopershaw1116/yaper-blue/README.md

 Type /[username] followed by your message to send a reply to that user.

 WHAT YAPER DOES:
-YAPER creates a universal group chat over your WiFi's local IP network, allowing only YAPER users to send and receive messages.
+YAPER creates a universal group chat on your WiFi's IP address using UDP, allowing YAPER users to send and receive messages.
 This makes it ideal for communication between multiple people across a large building or campus when mobile devices or mobile data are not available.

 USER WARNING: